shadmansaleh/codes2pdf/README.md

 ## Files

-The notebook generator will add your source code with syntax highlight, additionally you can add .tex files which will be rendered as latex code.
+The notebook generator will add your source code with syntax highlight, additionally you can add .tex files which will be rendered as Latex code.

 ## Notes